kitsune21/ss-boilerplate/README.md

 ## Defaultable Text
 This object will save a reference to it's initial text, and then when calling the updateText function it will display the default text, plus the new text.

+## Countdown Slider
+This slider will constantly move up or down depending on the isAppreciating and isDepreciating booleans.
+Call the startAppreciating() or startDepreciating() functions to go either direction.
+Optional reset boolean can be passed to either or to have the slider reset when the slider.value = minValue or maxValue (depending on the direction needed).

+## Manual Update Slider
+This slider will lerp the slider.value between the currentSetValue.
+Just need to call setCurrentValue() with the new value and it will animate the correct direction, up or down.

 ## Credits Panel
 1. Add the CreditPanel Prefab to your canvas.
 2. Add the "CategoryTitle" and "PersonText" to the CreditPanel script (adjust font, size, color, etc as needed)